Morgan Stanley to pay $2.6 billion to settle mortgage-bond claims

 Morgan Stanley’s shares closed at $36.59 on the New York Stock Exchange on Wednesday.

-Reporting by Neha Dimri in Bengaluru; Editing by Sriraj Kalluvila and Don Sebastian
+Reporting by Neha Dimri and Supriya Kurane in Bengaluru; Editing by Sriraj Kalluvila, Don Sebastian and Anupama Dwivedi